jkstill/sqlrun/Client-Result-Cache.md

 * DML can be used
 * PL/SQL blocks can be used

+All of the code and trace files used for this article are found here:  [pythian blog - Oracle Client Result Cache](https://github.com/pythian/blog-files/tree/oracle-client-result-cache)

-Additionally, the branch used in this article has been heavily modified to include some features useful for this test, namely the --pause-at-exit, --xact-tally,  --xact-tally-file, and --client-result-cache-trace options.
+The sqlrun code as used in this article has been heavily modified to include some features useful for this test, namely the --pause-at-exit, --xact-tally,  --xact-tally-file, and --client-result-cache-trace options.

 Though initially developed for use with Oracle databases, sqlrun can also work with MySQL and PostgreSQL.